loddar/brain-on/README.md

-# brain-on
+# Brain On - Hands Off

-Brain On - Hands Off / A book about software development
+A book about software development